“I t is

 said, looking into his eyes.

-Leo kissed her again, then disappeared in the white light.
+Leo kissed her again, then disappeared as the twinkling white light returned.

 Piper slowly shook her head.